Ayan10Das/AI_Edumonitor/README.md

 ## 🚀 Features

 ### 1. **Live Face Attendance System**
+- At first face encoding has to be done and known_faces.pkl file will be created.
 - Detects and recognizes faces using deep learning models (FaceNet/DeepFace).
 - Automatically marks attendance and logs data into a MySQL database.
 - Real-time facial verification ensures authentic presence.